coderwall/coderwall-legacy/CONTRIBUTING.md

 #### Vagrant?
 VirtualBox?
 Let's take this one step at a time.

+If you're running Windows, [here's a guide written by one of our members on how to get set up.](https://github.com/assemblymade/coderwall/docs/getting_started_on_windows.md)

 1. **Install VirtualBox**

     Grab the VirtualBox installer from **[here](https://www.virtualbox.org/wiki/Downloads)**.